 The Platoon Sergeants’ Battle Course (PSBC) is a promotion qualifying-course, to Sergeant, for Rifle Company Platoon Sergeants.
-The course is run in January, April and August each year, and is broken down into two independent phases: Tactics and Live Firing Tactical Training (LFTT).
+The course is run in January, April and August each year, and is broken down into two independent phases: Live Firing Tactical Training (LFTT) and Tactics.

 The Tactics phase of the course is seven weeks long, and delivered by Senior Division Instructors.
 The course is split into platoons with Colour Sergeant Instructors with each section.
 An Infantry Captain oversees the platoon’s training.